 - Run Bluetooth Troubleshooting

-In windows operating systems, troubleshooting is one of the best methods that helps to detect the problem automatically.
-To Use Bluetooth troubleshooting, go to the start menu and type “Find and fix the problem with Bluetooth device,” and click open it.
+In Windows operating systems, troubleshooting is one of the best methods that helps to detect the problem automatically.
+To Use Bluetooth troubleshooting, go to the start menu, type “Find and fix the problem with Bluetooth device,” and click Open.

-Now press “Next,” and it will start detecting the problem and inform you of the issue.
+Now press “Next,” and it will detect the problem and inform you of the issue.
 Troubleshooting will also suggest to you all the possible solutions.
 If nothing is working, this will detect the issue and resolve it.

 Which One Has Reliable Connectivity, Bluetooth or Wired Headphones?